Coph Nia

-Coph Nia is the name given to the dark ambient act formed by Aldenon Satorial (Mikael Aldén).
+Coph Nia is the name given to the dark ambient act formed by Aldenon Sartorial (Mikael Aldén).
 Its first release was the album That Which Remains, which was released in 2000 at Cold Meat Industry.
 The original members were Mikael Aldén (composition), Magnus Baecklund (lyrics), Clara Pahlén (vocals on Our Lady of the Stars and Sanctus), and Aasa Vildblomma (percussion).
 The three latter members, however, only participated on the first album: That which Remains (2000).